Cartesian exponentiation and monadicity: Pushforward along a cocartesian fibration

 \subsection{2-complicial sets}

 We know from Cordier and Porter~\cite{Cordier:1982:HtyCoh, Cordier:1986:HtyCoh} that the homotopy coherent nerve of a Kan complex enriched category is itself a quasi-category.
 But when we apply the homotopy coherent nerve to a quasi-category enriched category, such as $\qCat$ itself, it is \emph{not} the case that these nerves are quasi-categories.
-The fact that the hom-spaces of a quasi-category enriched category contain $1$-simplices that cannot be regarded as invertible implies that its homotopy coherent nerve contains 2-simplices which cannot be regarded as being invertible.
-A homotopy coherent nerve of this kind is most naturally regarded as possessing the structure of a \textit{$2$-complicial set\/} \cite{Verity:2007rm, Verity:2007:wcs1}.
+Since the hom-spaces of a quasi-category enriched category contain $1$-simplices that are not invertible, its homotopy coherent nerve contains 2-simplices which are not invertible.
+A homotopy coherent nerve of this kind is most naturally regarded as possessing the structure of a \ifnewcut\else\textit{$2$-complicial set\/} \cite{Verity:2007rm, Verity:2007:wcs1}.\fi \ifnewadd \textit{$2$-complicial set\/}.